iomete/iom-docs/docs/community-deployment/aws/install.md

 ---
-title: IOMETE Community Version Deployment on AWS
+title: IOMETE Community Edition Deployment on AWS
 sidebar_label: Install
 description: This guide will explain how to deploy IOMETE on Amazon Web Services using the AWS CLI and Terraform command line tools
 last_update: